corstian/digital-garden/_blog/2020/an-algorithm-for-interpolating-or-extrapolating-two-lists.md

 title: "An algorithm for interpolating or extrapolating two lists"
 slug: "an-algorithm-for-interpolating-or-extrapolating-two-lists"
 date: "2020-07-22"
-summary: "Having my brain eat itself while trying to interpolate two data sets to one another I came up with this working, though overly complicated solution.

-It works, but can be implemented in a much less convoluted mess."
-toc: false
+toc: true
-references:
 ---

-#software-development #dotnet #algorithms

-During my journey in implementing the algorithms as described in the paper "High-performance spatiotemporal trajectory matching across heterogeneous data sources" I found a requirement to run linear interpolation on two data sources.
+During my journey in implementing the algorithms as described in the paper ["High-performance spatiotemporal trajectory matching across heterogeneous data sources"](/notes/algorithms/spatiotemporal-trajectory-matching/) I found a requirement to run linear interpolation on two data sources.
 In this blog post I describe the most important pieces of logic used for the interpolation or extrapolation of two sets.
 This code is written using C#, but the algorithm should be fairly easy to port to other languages.

 ## Data preparation